5T33Z0/Clover-Crate/USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 - Dumping the original ACPI tables from BIOS
 - Find the SSDT which declares USB ports
-- Modify it so 15 ports are mapped for macOS without affecting other OSes
+- Modify it, so 15 ports are mapped for macOS without affecting other OSes
 - Inject this table during boot, replacing the original one

 The method presented here is a slightly modified version of a guide by "Apfelnico" and "N0b0dy" of the [**German Hackintosh Forum**](https://www.hackintosh-forum.de/forum/thread/54986-usb-mittels-ssdt-deklarieren/?postID=721415) which I used to create my own `SSDT-PORTS.aml`.
-I just translated and transformed it into this step by step guide.
+I just translated and transformed it into this step-by-step guide.

-I broke it down in smaller sections so you won't be overwhelmed by a seemingly endless document.
+I broke it down in smaller sections, so you won't be overwhelmed by a seemingly endless document.
 Open the collapsed sections to reveal their contents.

 ## Preparations

 ### Required Tools
 - [**Clover Bootmanager**](https://github.com/CloverHackyColor/CloverBootloader/releases) for dumping your System's ACPI tables and editing your config.plist.
 - [**maciASL**](https://github.com/acidanthera/MaciASL) or [**QtiASL**](https://github.com/ic005k/QtiASL) for editing `.aml` files.
-- [**IOResgistryExplorer**](https://github.com/utopia-team/IORegistryExplorer/releases) for gathering infos about I/O on macOS.
+- [**IOResgistryExplorer**](https://github.com/utopia-team/IORegistryExplorer/releases) for gathering informations about I/O on macOS.
 Used for probing USB Ports.
 - [**Example Files**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/13_Mapping_USB_in_ACPI/Example_Files) (for following along)
 - FAT32 formatted USB 3.0 flash drive (USB 3.0) for dumping ACPI tables and probing ports.
 - USB 2.0 Flash Drive (optional, also for probing Ports).